Tax Guide for Marketplace Facilitator Act

 The total sales and use tax rate is not the same throughout California.
 Total sales and use tax rates may be higher than the 7.25 percent statewide base rate in areas where there are voter-approved district taxes.
 All retailers that are registered or required to be registered with CDTFA are responsible for collecting, reporting, and paying the use tax at the statewide rate, on their taxable retail sales of tangible merchandise for delivery in California.
 Retailers engaged in business in a taxing district are also required to collect, report, and pay that district's use tax on their sales for delivery into the district and remit it to CDTFA so it can be distributed to the taxing districts.

-I sell tangible merchandise exclusively online through a marketplace facilitator who is registered with CDTFA to collect, report, and pay the tax on my facilitated sales beginning October 1, 2019.
+I sell tangible merchandise exclusively online through a marketplace facilitator registered with CDTFA to collect, report, and pay the tax on my facilitated sales beginning October 1, 2019.
 Can I close my account with CDTFA?

-Please note: If you close out your account as a retailer, you may be required to be registered with CDTFA as a Qualified Purchaser and report and pay the use tax due on your purchases directly to CDTFA.
-Generally, a “Qualified Purchaser” is a business or a person that receives at least $100,000 in gross receipts from business operations per year and is not otherwise required to be registered with CDTFA.
-For more information, please visit our Qualified Purchaser Program webpage.
+If you close out your account as a retailer, you may be required to be registered with us as a “qualified purchaser” and report and pay the use tax due on your purchases directly to us.
+For more information about whether you are required to register as a “qualified purchaser,” please visit our Qualified Purchaser Program webpage.

 I am located outside of California and beginning October 1, 2019, most of my sales are facilitated by a marketplace facilitator who is registered as a retailer with CDTFA.
 However, I also make a few sales of tangible merchandise for delivery in California through my own website.
 I am registered with CDTFA because some of my inventory is stored in a third-party's fulfillment center in California that is commingled with other seller's merchandise.
 Can I close my account?